Baykar Bayraktar Akinci: Operational history

-Akıncı was first used in Pençe-Kilit Operations which were held by the Turkish military to dissolve PKK positions such as shelters and caves in Northern Iraq.
+The Akıncı was first used in Pençe-Kilit operations by the Turkish military targeting PKK positions such as shelters and caves in northern Iraq.

-A total of 9 Akıncıs successfully flew over 1551 hours in the earthquake zone of the 2023 Turkey-Syria earthquake.
-The drones have been instrumental in providing continuous updates and data to the crisis response team for damage detection, search and rescue support, along with coordination activities.
+Nine Akıncıs successfully flew over 1551 hours in the earthquake zone of the 2023 Turkey-Syria earthquake.
+The drones were instrumental in providing continuous updates and data to the crisis response team for damage detection, search and rescue support, and coordination activities.

-In May 2024 one of the drones assisted in finding the site of the 2024 Varzaqan helicopter crash which killed Iranian president Ebrahim Raisi and Foreign Minister Hossein Amir-Abdollahian.
+In May 2024, an Akıncı assisted in finding the site of the 2024 Varzaqan helicopter crash which killed Iranian president Ebrahim Raisi and foreign minister Hossein Amir-Abdollahian.
 The mission reportedly lasted seven hours.
 Afterwards, the drone drew the star and crescent.

-On 28 January 2025, a GNA Bayraktar Akıncı drone crashed approximately 15 kilometers west of Ajaylat in northwestern Libya.
-Video evidence of the incident shows smoke in the sky, suggesting the drone could have been hit by missile.
-But the exact cause of its loss remains unknown.
+On 28 January 2025, a GNA Bayraktar Akıncı crashed approximately 15 kilometers west of Ajaylat in northwestern Libya.
+Video evidence showed smoke in the sky, suggesting the drone could have been hit by missile.
+The cause of its loss remains unknown.

-On 16 March 2025, the People's Defense Forces (HPG, the armed wing of the PKK) announced having shot down a Turkish Akıncı combat drone in the Qandil region of Iraq, showing footage of its wreckage.
+On 16 March 2025, the People's Defense Forces (HPG) announced having shot down a Turkish Akıncı combat drone in the Qandil region of Iraq, showing footage of its wreckage.
 The drone reportedly crashed in the locality of Bingird, in the Ranya region.

-On 31 March 2025, Malian Air Force Akinci UAV was shot down by Algerian Territorial Air Defence Forces in Tinzaouaten.
+On 31 March 2025, a Malian Air Force Akinci was shot down by the Algerian Territorial Air Defence Forces in Tinzaouaten.

-On October 14, 2025, Rudaw reported that a Turkish-made Bayraktar Akıncı drone had crashed in the Qandil region of the Kurdistan Region in northern Iraq, between the villages of Pirdeşal and Zergelê.
+On October 14, 2025, Rudaw reported that a Turkish-made Akıncı had crashed in the Qandil region of the Kurdistan Region in northern Iraq, between the villages of Pirdeşal and Zergelê.
 The incident was filmed by local civilians.
-According to the mayor of Qandil, Dilşêr Ibrahim, the crash site lies in a steep, mountainous area, and no injuries or damage were reported.
+According to the mayor of Qandil, Dilşêr Ibrahim, the crash site lies in a steep, mountainous area and no injuries or damage was reported.

+On 17 March 2026, during the Sudanese civil war, a Sudanese Air Force Bayraktar Akıncı reportedly shot down another Akıncı over North Kordofan using a Roketsan EREN air-to-air missile.
+The downed Akıncı did not belong directly to the RSF.
+Khartoum claimed it had been operating for Emirati forces and had departed from Bahir Dar in Ethiopia; this was denied by Abu Dhabi.
+Infrared footage of the engagement was later released by Sudanese authorities and circulated by defense media outlets.

+On 26 July 2026, the Yemeni rebel group Ansar Allah, also known as the Houthis, announced that it had shot down a Saudi Akıncı earlier that day in Al-Jawf governorate during the Houthi–Saudi Arabian conflict.
+It is not clear how it was shot down.

+Air to air combat in Sudan

+During the Sudanese civil war, Sudanese Armed Forces' Bayraktar Akıncıs have reportedly been used to engage air to air combat with other UAVs operated by RSF.
+Independent sources claim Sudanese Akıncıs had shot down nearly 10 chinese made drones.
+SAF have been declaring that they have been shooting down CH-95/FH-95 drones that belonged to RSF.